Orin-beep/HOTSPOT/README.md

 ```
 python uncompresse.py models
 ```
-Then, you have completed the Preparation steps and can use HOTSPOT for host prediction.
+Then, you have completed the preparation steps and can use HOTSPOT for host prediction.

 # Usage